broadinstitute/warp/pipelines/skylab/build_indices/BuildIndices.changelog.md

+# 2.2.0
+2023-11-17 (Date of Last Commit)
+* Updated the modify-gtf script to make it compatible with REFSEQ and GENCODE GTFs
+* Added gene_versions to resulting modified GTFs
+* Remove the add-introns script from the pipeline

 # 2.1.2
 2023-05-02 (Date of Last Commit)
 * Updated the modify-gtf and add-intron scripts in the build indices docker so that PAR genes are removed from the GTF